syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 ![SearchItemPath](AutoComplete_and_filtering_images/SearchItemPath.png)

 N> The default value of the AutoCompleteMode property is None.
 So, running the control without specifying this property will not show any suggestions.
-The detailed information about the Autocomplete modes will be provided in the next section.
+The detailed information about the AutoComplete modes will be provided in the next section.

 ## Customize using the ItemTemplate